anupcowkur/Reservoir/README.md

 ```
 # Including in your project

 You can directly [download the jar](https://github.com/anupcowkur/Reservoir/releases/download/v1.0/reservoir-1.0.jar) and add it to your project.
-You will also need to add the jars on which Reservoir depends i.e. [DiskLruCache](https://github.com/anupcowkur/Reservoir/releases/download/v1.0/disklrucache-2.0.2.jar),[Apache Commons IO](https://github.com/anupcowkur/Reservoir/releases/download/v1.0/commons-io-2.4.jar) and [GSON](https://github.com/anupcowkur/Reservoir/releases/download/v1.0/gson-2.2.4.jar).
+You will also need to add the jars on which Reservoir depends i.e. [DiskLruCache](https://github.com/anupcowkur/Reservoir/releases/download/v1.0/disklrucache-2.0.2.jar), [Apache Commons IO](https://github.com/anupcowkur/Reservoir/releases/download/v1.0/commons-io-2.4.jar) and [GSON](https://github.com/anupcowkur/Reservoir/releases/download/v1.0/gson-2.2.4.jar).

-You can also add [the library](https://github.com/anupcowkur/Reservoir/tree/master/Library) as a [library project](https://developer.android.com/tools/projects/index.html#LibraryProjects) and reference it directly without adding the jar.
+You can also add it as a [library project](https://developer.android.com/tools/projects/index.html#LibraryProjects) and reference it directly without adding the jar.

 Maven and Gradle import coming soon.